 English 1101: English Composition I

-As described in the MGA Catalog, English 1101 is "a composition course focusing on skills required for effective writing in a variety of contexts, with emphasis on exposition, analysis, and argumentation, and also including introductory use of a variety of research skills.
-Satisfactory placement test score or successful completion of Learning Support English and Reading is required prior to admission to this course."
+As described in the MGA Catalog, English 1101 is "a composition course focusing on skills required for effective writing in a variety of contexts, with emphasis on exposition, analysis, and argumentation, and also including introductory use of a variety of research skills."

-My fundamental aim is to help you improve your ability to read and think critically and to write effective essays.
-This course will develop your skill building effective analytical and argumentative essays so that by semester's end, and hopefully much sooner, you will be crafting well-structured compositions that are unified, developed, coherent, and fundamentally sound both in substance and in grammar and mechanics.
-Whatever your present abilities, I promise this course will improve your writing and equip you with the essentials for more advanced college writing.
+Our fundamental aim is improving your ability to read and think critically and to write effective essays.
+This course will develop your skill building effective analytical and argumentative essays so that by semester's end, and hopefully much sooner, you will be crafting well-structured compositions that are unified, developed, coherent, and sound in substance and in grammar and mechanics.
+Whatever your present abilities, this course will improve your writing and equip you with the essentials for more advanced college writing.

 Required Texts and Materials